bitvijays/bitvijays.github.io/source/_posts/2014-10-07-linux-essentials.markdown

 -v, --invert-match    : 'everything , BUT that text' -A <NUM>              : Print NUM lines of trailing context after matching lines.
 -B <NUM>              : Print NUM lines of trailing context before matching lines.
+-a, --text            : Process a binary file as if it were text; this is equivalent to the --binary-files=text option.
 {% endcodeblock %}
 </li>
 <li>We often do mistakes while updating using apt-get which just leaves us with command line access to the system (GUI messed up).
 Possibly we unintentionally removed some neccessary packages.